 The next listing down- boy born October 2003.
 I have another brother who is 15.

+These ages are different than Griffin.
 Holy crap.
 TWO more brothers?
 How many siblings do I even have at this point?
 I’ve lost count.
 Seriously.

 The first thing I do is click the names hyperlinked in the listings.
 The Donor Sibling Registry does not give out contact information for these people.
 The DSR simply gives you a message box for a short message, and they say they will deliver the message to the registered email address.
 Seriously?
 What if these people don’t use these email addresses anymore?